-Daniel Bukszpan is a senior writer and producer for CNBC.com.
-He has been a freelance writer for 20 years and is the author of "The Encyclopedia of Heavy Metal," published in 2003 by Barnes and Noble and "The Encyclopedia of New Wave," published in 2012 by Sterling Publishing.
+Daniel Bukszpan is a freelance contributor for CNBC.com.
+He has been a writer for 20 years and is the author of "The Encyclopedia of Heavy Metal," published in 2003 by Barnes and Noble and "The Encyclopedia of New Wave," published in 2012 by Sterling Publishing.
 He also contributed to "AC/DC: High-Voltage Rock 'N' Roll, The Ultimate Illustrated History," "Iron Maiden: The Ultimate Unauthorized History of the Beast" and "Rush: The Illustrated History," published by Voyageur Press.
 He lives in Brooklyn, New York, with his wife, Asia, and his son, Roman.

 There’s been a steady decline in the unemployment rate, but there’s a catch.
 The definition of “unemployed” only includes people who sought work in the last four weeks and excludes everyone else, including the underemployed and the long-term unemployed.
 What have they been doing since they fell off the radar?